 Barren Island in Andaman and Nicobar is the only active volcano in India

 Barren Island in Andaman is the only active volcano in India.
-Barren Island Volcano errupted in the year 1991 and was dormant till Feb 2017.
-The volcano has once again errupted and smoke and lava flowing out of the crater is visible from far.
+Barren Island Volcano erupted in the year 1991 and was dormant till Feb 2017.
+The volcano has once again erupted and smoke and lava flowing out of the crater case versa are visible far from the city.

 There is no regular connectivity to Barren island and it is not permitted to go to the island.
-Tourists can charter a game fishing boat to go for fishing near the island and witness the rare volcano live from a distance.
+Tourists can charter a game fishing boat to go fishing near the island and witness the rare volcano live from a distance

-To charter a game fishing boat to Barren Island Click here.
+To charter, a game fishing boat to Barren Island Clicks here.

 Dugong (The state animal of Andaman and Nicobar islands)

-Also famous as sea cows among locals it can not survive under water for very long duration.
-With its unique structure and harmless nature, it is the favourite of all sea animals for Scuba Divers.
+Also famous as sea cows among locals they can not survive underwater for a very long duration.
+With its unique structure and harmless nature, it is the favorite of all sea animals for Scuba Divers.

-Andaman is the nesting ground for world's largest Sea Turtle: The leather back turtle
+Andaman is the nesting ground for the world's largest Sea Turtle: The leatherback turtle

-This is the closest possible recent picture of the worlds most isolated tribes, the Sentinelese.
-These tribes are beleived to be decendents from Africa and had been living isolated from the modern world in the north sentinel island for more than 600 years.
-The island was destroyed by Tsunami in 2004 but it is still a mystery that how the sentinelese mangaed to survive.
+This is the closest possible recent picture of the world's most isolated tribes, the Sentinelese.
+These tribes are believed to be descendants from Africa and had been living isolated from the modern world on the north sentinel island for more than 600 years.
+The island was destroyed by Tsunami in 2004 but it is still a mystery how the Sentinelese managed to survive.
 All attempts to go near the island and study about them have been rejected by these tribes with shooting arrows.

 A naval helicopter that flew over the Island was shot by an arrow which almost killed the pilot.
-These tribals live on the natural resources available on the island and have never tried to venture out of their territory nor do they allow any one to come near them.
+These tribes live on the natural resources available on the island and have never tried to venture out of their territory nor do they allow anyone to come near them.
 And you thought you can't survive without a Jio sim?

 Things to carry for your Andaman tour

-Age proof of the kids.
-Full fare is charged for Children above 2 yrs in cruises and above 5 yrs in hotels.
+- Age proof of the kids.
+Full fare is charged for Children above 2 yrs on cruises and above 5 yrs in hotels.

-Sufficient cash, Although there are ATM machines available in most islands but satellite link failure is a regular thing in Andamans.
+- Sufficient cash, Although there are ATM machines available on most islands satellite link failure is a regular thing in Andamans.

-A BSNL or Airtel sim card.
-Sorry no JIO here !
+- A BSNL, Airtel, or JIO sim card.
 A power bank is also a good idea.

 Do's and Don'ts in Andaman

-You can drop the extra baggages in your Port Blair hotel.
+You can drop the extra pieces of baggage in your Port Blair hotel.

-If you are late you miss the tour and there are no refunds for no show or last moment cancellations.
+If you are late you miss the tour and there are no refunds for no-show or last moment cancellation.

-Wear life jacket.
-Always wear the life jacket for your safety.
-Remember your life is precious than your selfie or comfort.
+Wear a lifejackets jacket.
+Always wear a life jacket for your safety.
+Remember your life is more precious than your selfie or comfort.

 Remember you are being watched by the Tourist Safety Enforcement Team (TSET) and can be fined or denied to board the boats without life jackets.

-Follow the safety Instructions.
-While in sea observe the safety signs and adhere to the instructions of the life guards.
+Follow the safety instructions.
+While at sea observe the safety signs and adhere to the instructions of the lifeguards.